spudtrooper/twitter2instagram/readme.md

 # Twitter 2 Instagram

-This is a very dirty solution for automatically creating instagram posts from tweets. e.g. when @sarahcpr posted https://twitter.com/sarahcpr/status/945378282471600129, https://www.instagram.com/p/BdIzpwpj_gg was created.
+This is a very dirty solution for turning tweets into images that automatically post to instagram. e.g. when @sarahcpr posted https://twitter.com/sarahcpr/status/945378282471600129, https://www.instagram.com/p/BdIzpwpj_gg was created.